-For most climbers who prefer to scale the mountain when the weather is sunny and dry, and to maximize your summit success chance without having had prior high altitude experience, our special top picks are:
+For most climbers who prefer to scale the mountain when the weather is sunny and dry, and to maximize your summit success chance without having had prior high altitude experience, our most recommended routes are:

-- 8-day Lemosho Route: Best scenery as long as you don't mind the crowds
+- 8-day Lemosho Route: Best scenery and easy to join an open group climb, as long as you don't mind the crowds

-- 8-day Grand Traverse: Easiest route and authentic wilderness, as long as you don't mind missing some scenic highlights
+- 8-day Grand Traverse: Easiest route in authentic wilderness, as long as you don't mind missing some scenic highlights

 - 9-day Northern Circuit: A somewhat more difficult alternative to the Grand Traverse (similar to Lemosho), yet with more opportunity to acclimatize and more scenic variety compared to the Grand Traverse